See this page as a slide show

 - “How many is ‘too many’?”

-- Your next assignment would involve cleaning toilets.
+- Your next task includes cleaning toilets.

-and resolve those ambiguities.
+and resolve ambiguities.

 - You should return to your boss with your interpretation of the assignment: